CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class that can be throw to indicate that the server is no able to process the request because its header fields are too large
+> Error class to indicate that the server is no able to process the request because its header fields are too large.

 #### <a name="Carbon-HTTP-Errors-client-RequestHeaderFieldsTooLargeError-Constructor" />Constructor